-qpCItest
+18 qpCItest

-Х data set where the test should be performed.
-It can be either an ExpressionSet object, a data frame, or a matrix.
-If it is a matrix and the matrix is squared then this function assumes the matrix corresponds to the sample covariance matrix of the data and the sample size parameter n should be provided. i index or name of one of the two variables in X to test. j index or name of the other variable in X to test.
+X data set where the test should be performed.
+It can be either an smlSet object, an ExpressionSet object, a data frame, a matrix or an SsdMatrix-class object.
+In the latter case, the input matrix should correspond to a sample covariance matrix of data on which we want to test for conditional independence.
+The function qpCov() can be used to estimate such matrices. i index or name of one of the two variables in X to test. j index or name of the other variable in X to test.
 Q indexes or names of the variables in X forming the conditioning set.
 I indexes or names of the variables in X that are discrete.
-See details below re- garding this argument. n number of observations in the data set.
-Only necessary when the sample covari- ance matrix is provided through the X parameter. long.dim.are logical; if TRUE it is assumed that when data are in a data frame or in a ma- trix, the longer dimension is the one defining the random variables (default); if FALSE, then random variables are assumed to be at the columns of the data frame or matrix. exact.test logical; if FALSE an asymptotic conditional independence test is employed with mixed (i.e., continuous and discrete) data; if TRUE (default) then an exact conditional independence test with mixed data is employed.
-See details below regarding this argument.
+See details below regarding this argument. long.dim.are.v ariables logical; if TRUE it is assumed that when data are in a data frame or in a matrix, the longer dimension is the one defining the random variables (default); if FALSE, then random variables are assumed to be at the columns of the data frame or matrix. exact.test logical; if FALSE an asymptotic likelihood ratio test of conditional independence test is employed with mixed (i.e., continuous and discrete) data; if TRUE (default) then an exact likelihood ratio test of conditional independence with mixed data is employed.
+See details below regarding this argument. use a character string defining the way in which calculations are done in the presence of missing values.
+It can be either "complete.obs" (default) or "em". tol maximum tolerance controlling the convergence of the EM algorithm employed when the argument use="em".
 R.code.only logical; if FALSE then the faster C implementation is used (default); if TRUE then only R code is executed.

-Note that the size of possible Q sets should be in the range 1 to min (p, n-3), where p is the number of variables and n the number of observations.
+When variables in i, j and Q are continuous and I=NULL, this function performs a conditional independence test using a t-test for zero partial regression coefficient (Lauritzen, 1996, pg.
+150).
+Note that the size of possible Q sets should be in the range 1 to min(p,n-3), where p is the number of variables and n the number of observations.
 The computational cost increases linearly with the number of variables in Q.